takari/ollie/README.md

 creation and distribution of REST-API enabled server applications.

 The creators of Ollie saw that many apps had common structures.
-They would have some kind of dependency injection framework, api documentation, a way to build and run the app, etc..
+They would have some kind of dependency injection framework, persistence, api documentation, a way to build and run the app, etc..
 The goal with Ollie is to abstract as much of this common architecture as possible so that you, the user, can focus your attention on developing your application.
 By using Ollie you automatically get Google Guice, Rest Api, swagger, configuration files, and packaging via provisio (more on these below).

 ## Usage